Tent Schools International

 Q: Where do you currently work?

 A: Most recently, Tent Schools International has worked with in-country partners on school projects in Lebanon with Syrian refugees, Jordan with Iraqi refugees, and Ukraine with refugees displaced by the 2022 Russian invasion.
-We are based in the United States and offer our services domestically as well, through technology for resettled families and for instructors working with resettled students.
+This year, we’ll launch a new partnership with a ministry in Tanzania serving Burundian refugees.

 Q: What curriculum is used in the schools you support?